-If you have been accused of Academic/Research Misconduct and have received a letter from the Office of Student Conduct, please refer to the "What To Expect" section of this website.
+If you have been charged with an alleged violation of Academic/Research Misconduct and have received a letter from the Office of Student Conduct, please refer to the "What To Expect" section of this website.

 If you have been accused of Academic/Research Misconduct but have not received a letter from the Office of Student Conduct, please review the information below regarding what your experience may entail:

 The Iowa State University Faculty senate has established procedures for addressing and reporting incidents of academic misconduct in the classroom.
 The following six-steps are a basic outline of what is recommended for faculty members who believe students have engaged in academic or research misconduct.
 Students who have questions regarding the student disciplinary process and the reporting procedures can refer to these procedures and the "What to Expect" portion of this website.

 It is recommended that faculty:

 - Arrange for an opportunity to meet with the student and discuss their conclusions.

 - Allow the student to provide their side of the story, and ask if they admit or deny responsibility for the misconduct.

 - If they deny responsibility, do not yet assign a grade for the assignment or course (leave grade as N for grade processing).